micromaomao/blog/content/linux-ick/en.md

 Great success!
 Note that at this point we haven't even touched `write` yet &ndash; this is only looping because our test program has a deliberate loop inside, but we will eventually not need that once we implement the checkpointing.

-Also note that for very frequent output, I have used `trace_printk` which doesn't shows in the console, but can be seen in the kernel trace.
+Also note that for very frequent output, I have used `trace_printk` which doesn't print to the console, but can be seen in the kernel trace.
+As opposed to `pr_info`/`printk`, this is just writing to a ringbuffer in memory, and so is also much faster and more appropriate to use in tight loops.

 ```txt
 root@feef72fcd655:/# tail /sys/kernel/tracing/trace